ErregeaHub/studio/studio/docs/host.md

 # Deployment Guide

-This guide provides step-by-step instructions on how to deploy this Next.js application to Vercel or Netlify.
+This guide provides step-by-step instructions on how to deploy **RedRAW** to Vercel or Netlify.

 ## General Settings